supersabbath/Ecatalog/README.md

 Instalation Requirements:
 =========================
--Android 17 or above (Device)
++Android 17 or above (Device)
--Android SDK 17
++Android SDK 17
--Android NDK
++Android NDK
--OpenCV source code must available in the same working path.
++OpenCV source code must available in the same working path.
+This version of the app uses openCV 2.4.8

-Steps for installing the project.
+Steps for installing from the source code.
 ===========================================
 1. Go to the folder _pdf-doc/_ and follow the tutorials for your operating system.